Can I Subdivide Without Building the Units?

 2. Once a planning permit has been issued if you don’t want to build you can apply to subdivide.

-3. Once all the utilities have signed off on the subdivision it will be approved.
+3. Once all the stakeholders have signed off on the subdivision it will be approved.

 4. The Council will require that you enter into an agreement on the title (called a Section 173 Agreement).
 This will bind the development of the land to the approved development planning permit.